ParallelMaths/parallel/pages/mental-maths.md

 ## 7.
 ::: problem id=7_1 marks=1
-0.6 as a fraction in its simplest form
+0.6 as a fraction in its simplest form (use / when writing fractions)

 <input type="text" solution="3/5"/>
 :::